wayne-stewart/FilePanes/README.md

 - [x] handle ctl-c to copy
 - [x] handle ctl-v to paste
 - [x] copy/paste now uses dynamically allocated memory to avoid artificial limitations
+- [ ] add status bar for each pane
+- [ ] show number of items in view and number of items selected
+- [ ] add buttons for changing view mode to status bar
+- [ ] folder browser updates
+- [ ] - auto detect drive changes
+- [ ] - add favorites/quick access
+- [ ] - default should just show drive letters and home
+- [ ] show network login for remote shares
+- [ ] new pane after split should be same directory of pane being split

 ## v0.1